-The Ten Thousand Islands as we know them, were only formed about 3,500 years ago by reef-building gastropods including Vermetus (Thylaeodus) nigricans.
+The Ten Thousand Islands as we know them were only formed about 3,500 years ago by reef-building gastropods including Vermetus (Thylaeodus) nigricans.
 Let's call them snails for short.
 To put that in historical perspective, the Egyptian Empire built the pyramids in the Middle East around then.
 And people began to write using Cuneiform "letters" instead of communicating only with pictures.
 In less than 200 years, human activities have reversed many of the processes that created this international treasure.
-The speed of climate change's impacts to the Ten Thousand Islands speaks to the destructive powers of humans.
+The speed of climate change's

-Most outer islands in Ten Thousands Island National Wildlife Refuge, such as Coon Island, pictured, are rapidly disappearing because of the combined forces of sea-level rise and incredibly powerful hurricanes, like Hurricane Irma, which made landfall in 2017.
+Most outer islands in Ten Thousands Island National Wildlife Refuge, such as Coon Island, pictured, are rapidly disappearing because of the combined forces of sea-level rise and incredibly powerful hurricane, like Hurricane Irma, which made landfall in 2017.